Eccb7/fast-recipes/README.md

 ### Prerequisites

-In order to run this project you need:
+To run this project you need:

-- A browser of you choice.
+- A browser of your choice.
 - A text editor of your choice.
 - An installed ruby gem on your local system
 - Rails needs to be installed on your system